Destination guide

 What vaccinations do I need for India?

-The list below is a general guide based on UK travel health advice.
-We'll confirm exactly what you need — and whether malaria tablets are advised for your route — at a short consultation.
+This list is a general guide based on UK travel-health advice from TravelHealthPro (UKHSA/NaTHNaC).
+Whether you're heading for the Golden Triangle, Goa, Kerala or visiting family, we'll confirm exactly what you need — and whether malaria tablets suit your route — at a short consultation.

 Plan ahead